-The criteria for ‘expectation of profit’ does not specify any period within which the self-employment must be expected to realise a profit.
+The criteria for the ‘expectation of realising a profit’ does not specify any period within which the self-employment must be expected to realise a profit.
 It is sufficient that there is some realistic possibility of profit being earned at some future date, however distant.

-There are two possible ways of establishing whether or not if the person’s self-employment is carried on with an expectation of profit: either it is not a reasonable expectation, or there is another reason for carrying on the trade.
+There are two possible ways of establishing whether or not the person’s self-employment is carried on with the realisation of a profit.
+Either there is not a reasonable expectation of a profit, or there is another reason for carrying on the trade.

 It is not reasonable expectation

-You may be able to show that there is no possibility of profit ever regardless of however long the self-employment is carried on, so the expectation of profit is unfounded, by closely examining any business plan, profits projection or whatever is provided as the basis for the person’s expectations of profit.
-You are justified in pointing to past results when considering whether the person’s expectation of profit is reasonable.
+The information and evidence provided may demonstrate that there is no possibility of a profit ever being generated regardless of how long the self-employment is carried on.
+In these circumstances, the expectation of realising a profit is unfounded and is evidence by closely examining the future plans for the business , profit projection or other information provided as the basis for the person’s expectations of profit.
+You are justified in pointing to past results when considering whether the person’s expectation of realising a profit is reasonable.

 There is another reason for carrying the self-employment